swoops/r2_zb_stats/README.md

 ```
 26.00% chance signature would be found without zb
-40.62% chance correct signature is number 1 result of zb
+53.62% chance correct signature is number 1 result of zb
-50.50% chance correct signature is in top 5 results
+57.63% chance correct signature is in top 5 results
-53.62% chance correct signature is in top 10 results
+58.13% chance correct signature is in top 10 results
-55.38% chance correct signature is in top 15 results
+58.50% chance correct signature is in top 15 results
-56.62% chance correct signature is in top 20 results
+58.50% chance correct signature is in top 20 results
 ```

-Note: 26.00% is a bit low b/c it is testing for a 100% match on graph AND byte signatures.
+Note: 26.00% is low b/c it is testing for a 100% match on graph AND byte signatures.
 Where a `z.` will really only look for a 100% match on graph OR byte signatures.